Blog|

 Heading hierarchy

 A web page’s headings are essential to any website because they enable users to scan the page quickly and get the information they need.
 If you desire your material to rank well in search engines, you must use an appropriate heading structure.
 The standard heading taxonomy suggests utilizing the H1 tag to provide readers a general idea about what the page is.
-The individual subjects on the page are further outlined using H2>H6.

-Detailed link text
+Lack of descriptive link text

 When a link directs a user to another website, those with disabilities could lose context.
 The link’s destination page must be clear when a user clicks on it.
 By using descriptive link language, you may improve your content and make sure your audience knows exactly where a link will go.

 Your website has to undergo a thorough accessibility audit if any of the obstacles mentioned above are present.
 In particular for small enterprises, this process requires a lot of time and effort.
-Your needs for digital accessibility can be met with help from codemantra’s accessibility services and solutions.
-We provide audit, consulting, training, and the development of an organization-specific accessibility policy.

 Conclusion